siuying/NanoStoreInMotion/README.md

 # NanoStore for RubyMotion

-Using NanoStore, a lightweight schema-less key-value document database based on sqlite, in RubyMotion.
+Wrapper for NanoStore, a lightweight schema-less key-value document database based on sqlite, in RubyMotion.

 Status: Work in progress.
 API subject to change.